 Then we all went shopping as we made our way to the Prudential Center, which is a 52-story building from which you can see Vermont.
 Jay, Lori and Jim all bought some new duds.

 Now things start to get a bit dicey.
 We went to a bar, called The Rattlesnake, for drinks, and where I will later consume ten mini-tacos.
-I will let the pictures do the talking.
+I

 Nice pic of me (taken from Laura's cute, pink, new camera)